 The Limburg (597.4 m above sea level NHN) is the home mountain of the city Weilheim an der Teck in the district of Esslingen in Baden-Württemberg.
 The summit of the almost perfectly formed cone mountain rises almost 200 m above the immediate surroundings.

 Striking is the structure of the vegetation: the summit is covered with grasslands and some solitary linden trees.
 Below this there is a zone with scrub forest, on the southern slope with vineyards, and at the lower mountain slopes extensive orchards.

 January 19, 2018

-It should also be noted that the Limburg is a former volcanic vent, which stopped when the surrounding softer Jurassic stone was eroded by erosion.
+It should be noted that the Limburg is a former volcanic vent, which stopped when the surrounding softer Jura stone was eroded by erosion.

 Already 215 BC BC, the mountain was populated by a Celtic tribe.
 The Zähringergeschlecht built a castle here around 1050/60.
 They later moved their headquarters to Badische.